-After 45 hours of instruction, students will be evaluated using the CASAS listening, reading, and math standardized test.
+After 45 hours of instruction, students will be evaluated using the CASAS listening and reading standardized test.
 Classes are taught in a 3:1 ratio of lecture to lab hours.

 College and Career Readiness Standards (CCRS) for BEdA Program: Instruction is aligned to the following CCR Standards: